richard0000/resources_service/Readme.md

 - Run `bundle install`
 - Run `ruby server.rb`
 - Go to (localhost:4567)[http://localhost/4567] and you will have instructions at the root of the service

+> Additional note: you can enter the "tasks" directory and run `rake resources:fetch` to get all the resources listed